§2134. Suits to recover statutory impositions paid under protest

 (2) If the taxpayer prevails, the officer or officers shall refund such amount to the

-R.S.
-47:2127 during the period from the date that the statutory impositions were due under
+47:2127 during the period from the date that the statutory impositions were due under R.S.

-R.S.
 47:2127 until the date that the statutory impositions are paid, or in the case of statutory

 impositions paid under protest, until the date of the payment under protest.